-Likewise, as of March 31, 2022, the Bank does not maintain BCRP certificates of deposits which are granted in repurchase agreements on which their immediate availability cannot be exercised (maintained S/ 505,563 thousand as of December 31, 2021).
+Likewise, as of September 30, 2022, the Scotiabank Group did not maintain negotiable certificates of deposits issued by the BCRP thousand granted in repurchase agreements (maintained S/ 505,563 thousand as of December 31, 2021).

-It also includes BCRP variable-rate certificate of deposits in foreign currency, acquired through the BCRP public bids and traded in the Peruvian secondary market.
-These certificates accrue interest based on the BCRP reference rate ranging from (0.02)% to 0.03% annually with maturities between May 2022 and June 2022 (from (0.28)% to 0.03% and maturities between March and April 2021 as of December 31, 2021).
+As of September 30, 2022, the Scotiabank Group did not maintains BCRP variable-rate certificate of deposits in foreign currency, acquired through the BCRP public bids and traded in the Peruvian secondary market (from (0.28%) to 0.03% and maturities between March and April 2022 as of December 31, 2021).